docker/docs/content/compose/bridge/_index.md

 ### Add your own templates

 For resources that are not managed by Compose Bridge's default transformation, you can build your own templates.
-The compose.yaml model maybe does not offer the configuration attributes required to populate the target manifest.
+The `compose.yaml` model may not offer all the configuration attributes required to populate the target manifest.
 If this is the case, you can then rely on Compose custom extensions to let developers better describe the application, and offer an agnostic transformation.